 Unfortunately for me, White had already passed away in 1940, so I began my own attempts at playing with the air in my sinus cavities.
 After many months of study, pretty much by trial and error, I found that I was actually a first soprano, not a second soprano, as I had thought.
 I found that it took much less air - and a lot of control - to maintain my high notes, but that I now HAD control.
 And I really began to develop my own unique singing voice, after years of trying to sound like everyone else that I admired.
 Wow - even my high expectations had been reached.

-When I moved to Austin a few years later, I began teaching singing (and piano) as my day job.
+When I moved to Austin a few years later, I began teaching singing (plus piano, folk guitar, and songwriting) as my day job.
 I taught all kinds of people how to sing and speak, from age 4 to age 76.
-Many of my students found great success with playing with the air in their sinuses - remarking that, although they hadn't had success with traditional exercises, they could now make their voices sound clearer and they could control the voice.
+My students found great success with my vocal exercises, combined with the science of the voice - remarking that, although they hadn't had success with traditional exercises, they could now make their voices sound clearer and they could control the voice.
 There is a lot of joy in learning that what was once a mystery can be placed under control in a fun and musical way.

 But what actually ended up putting the true icing on the cake for what I now call "Yoga For the Voice" technique was my study of kundalini yoga, and subsequent training as a kundalini yoga instructor.
 I found that by incorporating yogic breathing and exercises, and sometimes even chanting yoga mantras, my students and I were able to make even more progress in controlling our vocal instruments.
 Not to mention the improvements in health, speaking voice, keeping the sinuses free and clear, and gains in personal confidence.

 - You learn exactly what your vocal range is and why - your vocal range is determined by the shape, number, and quality of the sinus cavities in your head.